-The school must adhere to the following rules at their School Competition.
+The school must adhere to the following rules at their school competition.

-- Each student must select, memorize and perform one monologue from a Shakespeare play. - Students' order of performance should be determined by lot. - Students should introduce themselves by name only. - Students should identify their selection before they begin their performance. - Students may not wear costumes or use props of any kind (including chairs, jewelry, items of clothing, and hair/hair clips).
+- Each student will select, memorize and perform/declaim one monologue and one sonnet. - Students may perform/declaim their selections (monologue and sonnet) in whatever order they prefer. - Students' order of performance should be determined by lot. - Students should introduce themselves by name only. - Students should identify their selections before they begin their performances. - Students may not wear costumes or use props of any kind (including chairs, jewelry, items of clothing, and hair/hair clips).
 The use of props is grounds for immediate disqualification. - Students should speak naturally in their own voice (rather than affect a British accent). - Students are expected to memorize their pieces.
 If necessary, however, prompting is allowed.
 If a student requires prompting, they must say "Line." - A prompter must be available to students during the competition.
 Another student (one who is not participating in the competition) may fulfill this role.

-Additional Rules (for the Branch & National Competitions)
+Additional Rules for the Branch & National Competitions